cdepillabout/open-blog-posts/2021-12-20-dhallDirectoryToNix.md

 [The Road to `purescript2nix`](./2021-12-20-road-to-purescript2nix.md).*

 I recently sent a few PRs to Dhall and Nixpkgs that add functionality for easily reading in a directory of Dhall files into Nix.
+This even works for Dhall files that contain remote imports.

 This blog post explains this new functionality, and gives pointers to the PRs that implemented this.